lamhq/tech-notes/pages/devops/aws/3-networking/1-vpc/4-security.md

 A network access control list (ACL) is a virtual firewall that controls trafic in and out of subnet.

+Network ACLs have separate **inbound and outbound rules**, and each rule can either allow or deny traffic.

-The **default Network ACLs** allows all outbound and inbound traffic. **Custom network ACLs** deny all inbound and outbound traffic.
+**Default Network ACLs** allows all outbound and inbound traffic. **Custom network ACLs** deny all inbound and outbound traffic.

-You can block IP addresses using network ACLs, not security groups.
+You can block IP addresses using network ACLs (not security groups).

 You can associate a network ACL with multiple subnets; however, **a subnet can be associated with only 1 network ACL** at a time.
 When you associate a network ACL with a subnet, the previous association is removed.

-NACL rules are evaluated by rule number from lowest to highest and executed immediately when a matching rule is found.
+NACL rules are evaluated by rule number from **lowest to highest** and executed immediately when a matching rule is found.

-Network ACLs have separate **inbound and outbound rules**, and each rule can either allow or deny traffic.

 **Network ACLs are stateless**; responses to allowed inbound traffic are subject to the rules for outbound traffic (and vice versa).
 If you don't include the outbound range, your server would respond but the traffic would never leave the subnet.